-In total, of the 548 edtech tools that the average school district uses per month, just 9% are used to full fidelity, meaning 91% of the average edtech budget isn’t being fully maximized.
+In total, of the 703 edtech tools that the average school district uses per month, an estimated 9% are used to full fidelity, meaning 91% of the average edtech budget isn’t being fully maximized.
 Understanding the extent to which your digital solutions are aligned to your strategic and learning goals can ensure the products you select are not only fully utilized, but effective.

 What to Ask After You Buy

 While choosing new solutions for your organization requires deep analysis, so too does the processes you already have in place for getting the most out of the tools.

 As an edtech administrator, it’s important to constantly ask: “where can we streamline our processes across departments to save time, save money and improve outcomes?”
 Regularly evaluating the ways in which you find, request, vet, select, purchase, implement and review all the components of your edtech ecosystem can help you create a more effective digital learning environment.

 Considering these processes not only gives everyone on your team a clearer and more organized set of procedures to follow, it can also help you identify where your time and dollars can be better spent.

 For example, you may discover that your request workflows or vetting and approval processes are more disorganized than you originally thought or are simply inadequate for helping you choosing the right tools to achieve your goals.

 This self-evaluation tool equips K-12 edtech leaders to drive equity and student success by showing your your current stage of edtech management and measurement, and providing clear, actionable strategies for better organizing, streamlining and analyzing your digital inventory.